Destination Pakistan Guide

 The Thakot Bridge is the base point for an unforgettable journey to Fairy Meadows and the base camp of Nanga Parbat, famously known as the “Killer Mountain”.
 The bridge is situated approximately 78 kilometers south of Gilgit.
 The Thalechi viewpoint offers travelers a perfect spot to pause and admire the sublime beauty of Nanga Parbat.

-Exploring KKH: Unraveling the Gems in Gilgit Region
+Gems in Gilgit Region

 Gilgit is the administrative headquarters of Gilgit-Baltistan.
 The region is enormously blessed with historical monuments and breathtaking natural landscapes.
 About 90km section of the Karakoram Highway from Jaglot to Guro (Jaglot) passes through the region.